Back to Case Studies

 This software creates value in two distinct ways:

-What the business gets: The software saves time, reduces costs, and recovers lost revenue.
-This makes the business more profitable, which increases its value.
+What the business gets: The software saves time, reduces costs, and eliminates manual bottlenecks.
+This directly improves profit margins by reducing operational overhead.

 Time savings (less administrative overhead)

-Think of it like: A more efficient business makes more profit, and profitable businesses are worth more when sold.
+Think of it like: A more efficient business spends less on operations, improving margins and profitability.

 Confidence Level: Very High.
 These are directly measurable improvements based on actual results from the subject firm.
 The calculations are transparent, defensible, and grounded in real operational data.